-So what recipe works well for freezing, you ask.
-Well, these spiced burritos are a great place to start!
-They freeze well, but most importantly they reheat exceptionally well!
-I made a batch of 6 just for myself and by wrapping them individually I had many quick dinners ready to go.
+So what types of recipes make for great low FODMAP freezer meals?
+Well, these spiced burritos or a simple low FODMAP chicken stir fry are a great place to start!
+The burritos in this recipe freeze well, but most importantly they reheat exceptionally well!
+By wrapping them individually, you will have many quick dinners ready to go.
 If you have the time to reheat one in the oven, just simply place the wrapped burrito in the oven.
 The best part is that the tortilla will become nice and crispy.
 If you don’t have as much time, unwrap the burrito from the tin foil and warm up in the microwave.
 They still taste great and the microwave helps cut down time significantly.
 Both reheating from frozen or from the fridge works great!

 Most of us are living really busy lives and often healthy food choices are what get compromised.
-By taking a little extra time on one day to meal prep for the week we can assure that when our brain is telling us we are over hungry, the healthier option is the quick and easy choice too!
+By taking a little extra time on one day to do some low FODMAP meal prep for the week we can assure that when our brain is telling us we are over hungry, the healthier option is the quick and easy choice too!

 - 2 cups of pre-made rice, or other grain of choice